M0r13n/mikrotik_monitoring/README.md

 ### Why are my graphs empty?

 It might happen that the Grafana dashboard loads, but the graphs remain empty.
-If the dashboard loads, but no data is shown, this may be caused by the following on of the following reasons:
+If the dashboard loads, but no data is shown, this may be caused by any of the following reasons:

 - invalid credentials for the monitored RouterOS device
     - verify with: `/user/print detail`